laszlocph/website/index.md

 ---

-## What am i up to these days?
+## What am I up to these days?

 After being employed for more than ten years, i'm venturing out to help companies levelling up their teams.

-Throughout my carreer i saw all too many times how teams suffer without firm leadership.
-Oftentimes it's simply the result of lack of time, sometimes the lack of seniority, but in all cases it's amazing to see how even a little strategic attention works magic on productivity.
+Throughout my career i saw all too many times how teams suffer without firm leadership.
+Sometimes it's caused by lack of time, sometimes lack of seniority, but in all cases it's amazing to see how even a little strategic attention works magic on productivity.
 An engaged engineer is a productive engineer.